aravindlakshmanan007/BullsEye/README.md

 # BullsEye
-A slider game which is more interesting to play
+A slider game which is more interesting to play created for IOS